-If your iPhone hasn’t already downloaded the update, tap “Download and Install” and type your passcode if it’s requested.
+If your iPhone hasn’t already downloaded the update, tap “Download and Install” and type your lock screen PIN or passcode if it’s requested.

 When the update is finished downloading, a message might pop up asking whether you want to install the update now or later; tap “Install Now.”

-After the install process begins, you see a message that says “Verifying Update”; wait for it to finish.
-After verification is complete, your iPhone’s screen goes black and it will restart.
+After the install process begins, you will see a message that says “Verifying Update”; wait for it to finish.
+After verification is complete, your iPhone’s screen will go black and restart.

-You then see the Apple logo and a small progress bar in the center of the screen.
+The Apple logo and a small progress bar will appear in the center of the screen.

-When installation is complete, you can unlock and use your iPhone again as usual.
+When the installation is complete, you can unlock and use your iPhone again as usual.